The Meaning of Coherence in Weak Decay Processes: `Neutrino Oscillations' Reconsidered

-The values of the correction factor $C$ that must be applied to a value of $\Delta m_{ij}^2$ obtained using the standard formula (11), to obtain the corresponding quantity as derived from the path amplitude formulae of Eqns(22), (24) or (25) are presented in Table 2 for different neutrino sources.
-The correction factor is:
+The different ingredients ---the amplitudes (i)-(iv) above--- that contribute to the path amplitudes in Feynman's formulation of quantum mechanics, have all been experimentally verified in various two-path quantum interference experiments apart from neutrino oscillations.
+There is no reason to suppose that the laws of physics governing the latter should be any different than in neutrino oscillations.
+The existence of the contribution (ii) ---the decay amplitude of the unstable source particle--- with time intervals $t_f$ calculated according to exact space time geometry: $t_f = s/v$ where $s$ is the path length and $v$ the free-particle velocity, is verified by: \begin{itemize} \item All diffraction and interference experiments in photonic optics~\cite{FeynQED,JHFAP}.
+In this case the entire interference phase originates in the decay amplitude, (ii), of the source, since, as shown above, the space-time propagator of the photon does not change the phase of the path amplitude. \item The quantum beat experiment~\cite{BS,JHFEPJC2}.
+This experiment measures directly the phase variation of the decay amplitude given by Eq.~(2) for excited atoms.
+A beam of atoms is excited into different states by interaction with a thin foil (Coulomb excitation) or a laser beam.
+A decay photon detected downstream may originate from different excited states.
+Interference of the corresponding path amplitudes gives a cosine term in the photon detection rate as a function of the distance $d$ from the excitation foil with a phase: